Space Power Facility: Modal test facility

-Assembly Area
+Assembly area

-The SPF Facility layout is ideal for performing multiple test programs.
+The SPF layout is ideal for performing multiple test programs.
 The facility has two large high bay areas adjacent to either side of the vacuum chamber.
 The advantage of having both areas available is that it allows for two complex tests to be prepared simultaneously.
-One test can be prepared in a high bay while another test is being conducted in the vacuum chamber.
+One can be prepared in a high bay while another is being conducted in the vacuum chamber.
 Large chamber doors provide access to the test chamber from either high bay.